alexyorke/alexyorke.github.io/_drafts/2026-06-13-monads-in-c-sharp-part-3-io.md

     return discountedSubtotal + tax;
 }

-decimal first = CalculateTotal(100m, 0.13m, 5m);   // 107.35
+decimal totalA = CalculateTotal(100m, 0.13m, 5m);  // 107.35
-decimal second = CalculateTotal(100m, 0.13m, 5m);  // 107.35
+decimal totalB = CalculateTotal(100m, 0.13m, 5m);  // 107.35
 ```

-Discarding `first` does not change the observable behavior of the program.
-The second invocation still produces `107.35`.
+At this level of reasoning, discarding `totalA` does not change the observable behavior of the program.
+The next invocation still produces `107.35`.

-This matters first at the `Map` level.
-An eager list map invokes its function once for every element. `Maybe.Map` invokes it zero or one times. `Result.Map` invokes it only when a successful value is present.
+The first place this matters is the operation that applies your function.
+The eager `List.Map` helper from Part 1 invokes the function once for every element. `Maybe.Map` invokes it zero or one times. `Result.Map` invokes it only when a successful value is present.

-When the function is pure, those differences affect only the returned values.
-When the function has effects, they also determine how many times those effects happen.
+When the function is pure, those rules only affect which values are returned.
+When the function has effects, the same rules also decide how many times those effects happen.
+A list of ten customers can mean ten API calls.
+A missing `Maybe` value can mean no API call.
+A failed `Result` can mean the next effectful step is skipped.
+For other monads, the rules differ.

-Strictly speaking, `Map` is the functor operation. `FlatMap`, also called bind, is the monadic operation used when the next function returns another value in the same context. ([Haskell][1])
+> Note: I am starting with `Map` because it is the simplest place to see the invocation question.
+Strictly speaking, `Map` is the functor operation. `FlatMap`, also called bind, is the monadic operation used when the next function returns another value in the same context.

-In this article, `List.Map` refers to the eager `List<T>` helper introduced in Part 1.
-It is not LINQ's deferred `IEnumerable<T>.Select`.
-A deferred LINQ query can run later and can repeat its selector when enumerated more than once, which matters when the selector has side effects. ([Microsoft Learn][2])

 Now compare an effectful function: